Shine Lawyers Main Logo

 • Rehabilitation expenses

-• Return to work services
+• Return to work services including retraining for alternative work duties

 Superannuation and Disability Insurance

-If you are unable to work due to illness or injury you might be entitled to benefits through your superannuation or other insurance policies.
-We recommend speaking to one of our experts for a quick, obligation-free analysis of your situation to determine your rights and ability to make a claim.
+If you can’t work due to illness or injury you might be entitled to benefits through your superannuation or other insurance policies.
+We recommend speaking to one of our experts for an obligation-free analysis of your circumstances, to determine whether you can make a claim.

 Learn more about Superannuation and Disability Insurance Claims

-How Shine can help
+How Shine can help with your workers' compensation claim

-We have helped thousands of Australians right wrong and access more than $1 billion per year in entitlements and compensation through our expert services.
+We have helped thousands of Australians right wrong and access more than $1 billion in entitlements and compensation through our expert services.

 95% of the cases we represent are settled without the stress of going to court.